 The Housing Authority and the project developer, Key West Senior Development LLC, selected American House Senior Living, one of the top senior housing providers in the United States, to manage the community.

-Jany Coyle, executive director, as well as a trained nurse and passionate advocate for seniors, said “This is not a cookie cutter operation.
+Jany Coyle, executive director, as well as a trained nurse and passionate advocate for home caring, said “This is not a cookie cutter operation.
 It’s a job that doesn’t feel like work.”
 She is excited to be part of the next stage of senior living in Key West.
 “It’s gratifying to help people enjoy a better life.”

 The building itself was built to the highest standard of full assisted living.
 Of the 106 units, initially the first two floors are for supported independent living and the third floor is for licensed assisted living.
 Seniors from age 50 and up can choose from shared or private studios, one bedroom, or two bedrooms.
 In order to assure that the residents’ needs are fully met, the monthly cost includes three meals a day, weekly laundry, housekeeping, activities, and care staff for the supported independent living residents, plus nurse-provided assisted living services.